© 2024 St. Louis Public Radio

 In addition, the online monthly report for April 2018 is missing.
 The report for May 2018 appears to be duplicated in its place when one clicks on “Monthly Reports 2018.”

-The issue of publicly available jail death data is not uncommon, however.
+The issue of publicly available jail death data is not uncommon.
 According to Vera, a national group working to reform criminal and immigration systems, the U.S. Department of Justice requires that data be collected, but it does not have to be shared publicly.
 After independently gathering data from hundreds of sources, Reuters estimated that jail deaths had surged 35% nationally between 2009 and 2019 despite a decrease in jail population during that time.

 “These are people who had families and lives, and the lack of humanity and confusion over the numbers is not a good look for St. Louis,” Gorley said.

 Gorley said they submitted a public records request to the city’s corrections division earlier this year seeking individual names and dates of detainees deaths.
-After their request was delayed several times, the office pointed them to the city’s online monthly reports, Gorley said.
+After the request was delayed several times, the office pointed them to the city’s online monthly reports, Gorley said.

 The problem is, those reports don’t contain information about specific death cases at the city jail.
 Gorley said they were confused as to why the division would point them in that direction.